 Identify members of your target audience.
 You should have a set of specific social media goals and if these involve engaging with individual accounts, especially over Twitter, you’re going to need to set up a series of relevant keyword searches.
-Hootsuite will provide you a stream of tweets that contain your keyword or phrase within your specified location.
+Hootsuite will provide you with a stream of tweets that contain your keyword or phrase within your specified location.
 This means you can identify members of your target audience easily and get in touch with them.
-Of course, you can run these searches manually on Twitter but it is very time consuming and you’ll simply not end up doing them, especially if you’re searching 5 key phrases.
+Of course, you can run these searches manually on Twitter but it is very time consuming and you’ll simply not end up doing them, especially if you’re searching five key phrases.

 Efficient management.
 Using the tab system you can manage loads of different accounts from one window – and not just Twitter accounts!
 Manage Twitter, Facebook, LinkedIn, and Google+ all from one window.
 Think of the time you’ll save by not navigating between profiles and logging in and out.
 Think of all the interactions you’d miss if you were darting from one platform to the other – you need them all in one, manageable space.
-If you don’t use Hootsuite, you will inevitably begin using certain platform less and less and reduce your influence over your social sphere.
+If you don’t use Hootsuite, you will inevitably begin using certain platforms less and less and reduce your influence over your social sphere.

 Let’s do a quick comparison:

 Hootsuite vs Tweetdeck